Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: Measurement statistics

-which is a modified version of the celebrated Cramer-Rao bound.
-As there is always an operator which fulfills the equality in Eq.~\eqref{eq:heisenbergInequality}, we finally obtain the representation in Eq.~\eqref{eq:FisherInfo-SNR}.
-Noteworthy, Eq.~\eqref{eq:CramerRaoBound} is also valid for continuous measurements (such as in optical magentometry), as a continuous measurement in time can be mapped to instantaneous measurement in position space.
+which is an equivalent version of the celebrated QCRB.
+Noteworthy, Eq.~\eqref{eq:CramerRaoBound} is also valid for continuous measurements (such as in optical magnetometry), as a continuous measurement in time can be considered an instantaneous measurement in position space.